Gruntfuggly/triggertaskonsave/README.md

     "triggerTaskOnSave.on": true
 ```

 A delay can be specified (in milliseconds) before triggering the task if you are experiencing problems with formatter timeouts, for example.
+If the task is re-triggered during the delay, the delay is reset.

 ```json
     "triggerTaskOnSave.delay": <delay>